skinkade/fsharpforyou.github.io/fsharpforyou/chapters/learning_the_language/basics/indentation_awareness.md

 # Indentation Awareness

 F# relies on the level of indentation to discern the beginning and end of an expression.
+You may be familiar with this if you've programmed in Python before.

 ```fsharp
 let addTen num =